katharinalisalin/demo-bug-template/docs/bug-documentation/docs-report.md

 ### Title

-A great issue title should be a short, one-sentence description of the issue and contain all relevant information and keywords  – to simplefy the seach in the issue tracker.
+An excellent issue title should be a short, one-sentence description of the issue and contain all relevant information and in particular keywords  – to simplify the search in the issue tracker.

 | <!-- --> | Example  |
 | -------- | -------- |